Saturday, June 14, 2025

 What are common triggers for late-night snacking?

-Late-night snacking can be triggered by stress, boredom, hormonal changes, and lack of sleep.
+Stress, boredom, hormonal changes, and lack of sleep can trigger late-night snacking.
 Knowing these factors can help you spot your cravings better.

 How can I set realistic weight loss goals?

 To set realistic goals, think beyond just losing weight.
-Set specific, measurable, attainable, relevant, and time-bound (SMART) goals.
-This helps you plan your weight loss journey well.
+Make sure your goals are SMART, like these.
+This will help you plan your weight loss journey well.

 What benefits does keeping a food journal provide?